 The ISO asked the region’s utilities about their interconnection standards, and the responses indicated that most PV units meet the existing IEEE 1547 standards.
 These standards were designed for relatively small penetrations of DG and do not require PV resources to be able to “ride through” a fault on the transmission system.

 A high-level screening conducted by the ISO showed the potential loss of PV resulting from faults on the transmission system.
-The following maps in , of Connecticut and Massachusetts, show the areas where PV facilities are likely to trip off line because of low voltage in the event of a fault on the 345 kV transmission system.
+The following maps in Figure 10-1, of Connecticut and Massachusetts, show the areas where PV facilities are likely to trip off line because of low voltage in the event of a fault on the 345 kV transmission system.
 This could result in thermal or stability problems and could cause the need for additional transmission upgrades.
 As PV penetrations grow, the severity of this potential problem could also grow.